Phil353556/ecowatt-example/README.md

 # ecowatt-example
 Example of how to use the API made available by french compagny RTE

-This php script accepts and needs two parameters: first can be   prod or  sandbox second can be  local or web

 $ ./ecowatt.php
  ----------------------------------------------------------------------
  Usage:  php ecowatt.php { prod | sandbox ] [ local | web ]